UbhiTS/AspNetCoreRateLimitRegex/README.md

 For example:

-Instead of `"Endpoint":"*"` you now say `"UrlRegex":".*:.*"` where the format of url regex is `"httpverb:urlpath"` ... so the 1st `".*"` matches anything (get,post,put,delete,patch) and the 2nd `".*"` will match any url path
+Instead of `"Endpoint":"*"` you now say `"UrlRegex":".*:.*"` where the format of url regex is `"httpverb:urlpath"` ... so the 1st `".*"` matches any http verb (get,post,put,delete,patch) and the 2nd `".*"` will match any url path.
+If for example you want to match all gets to the API, you would set the `"UrlRegex":"get:.*"` and for all updates `"UrlRegex":"put:.*"`

-In the UrlRateLimiting configuration in appsettings.json you also have an optional parameter in the rule called "ProtectUrlUnmatched" which is false by default.
+In the `UrlRateLimiting` configuration in `appsettings.json` you also have an optional parameter in the rule called `"ProtectUrlUnmatched"` which is `false` by default.

 ```json
 "UrlRateLimiting": {